dashingsoft/pyarmor/src/README.rst

 Pyarmor is a command line tool used to import or run encrypted python scripts.
 Only by a few extra files, pyarmor can run and imported encrypted files in the normal python environments.
-Here are the basic
-steps:

-- Generate project capsule
-- Encrypt python scripts with project capsule
-- Copy project capsule and encrypted scripts to runtime environments.

 Pyarmor just likes an enhancement which let python could run or import encrypted files.